Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

 In the forum, investors can share experiences with their investments and, in the case of Estateguru, talk about the development of defaulted loans, delayed projects or the risk of individual borrowers.
 Also other P2P platforms such as Bondora, Mintos or PeerBerry are covered as well!

-Alternatively, you can also find the latest news and updates on my Telegram channel.
+Alternatively, you can get the latest Estateguru news and updates via my channels on Telegram or WhatsApp.

 Estateguru Taxes